|At the turn of the century, handsome carriages wait outside the fashionable Holland House Hotel -- NYPL Collection|

 The main dining room was on the third floor, fitted with mirrors around the room.
 Over each was a reproduction Wattean tapestry.

 The show-stopping hotel cost around $2.5 million and its furnishings another $450,000.
 It was owned solely by Mrs. J. Van Doren, a wealthy widow who had inherited her fortune from her father.
 She leased the operation to Kinsley and Baumann for a handsome $145,000 for the first five years of the 15-year lease.
-“After that time the rental is to be increased,” noted The Tribune.
+“After that time the rental is to be increased,” noted the New York Tribune.

 |The ivy-covered Marble Collegiate Church shares the block with the Holland House -- postcard Library of Congress|